huggingface/blog/evaluating-mmlu-leaderboard.md

 | tiiuae/falcon-7b                          |       0.278 |          0.35  |           0.254 |
 | togethercomputer/RedPajama-INCITE-7B-Base |       0.275 |          0.34  |           0.269 |

-We can see that for the same dataset, both absolute scores (see the first table) and model rankings are super sensitive to the evaluation method we decide to use.
+We can see that for the same dataset, both absolute scores and model rankings (see the figure) are super sensitive to the evaluation method we decide to use.

 # Conclusion

-This blog post is already starting to be quite long so we’ll stop our investigation on this surprising finding.
-Please feel free to comment in the discussion page associated to this blog: [ link to a discussionon the leaderboard]

 A key lesson to takeaway is that evaluations are strongly tied to their implementations–down to minute details such as prompts and tokenization.
 This is why open, standardized, and reproducible benchmarks such as the EleutherAI Eval Harness or Stanford HELM are invaluable to the community.
 Without them, comparing results across models and papers would be impossible, stifling research on improving LLMs.

+If you take a results for a paper in a MMLU

-Post scriptum: In the case of the Open LLM Leaderboard we’ve decided to stick to using community maintained evaluation libraries.
+**Post scriptum**: In the case of the Open LLM Leaderboard we’ve decided to stick to using community maintained evaluation libraries.
 Thankfully during the writing of this blog post, the amazing community around the EleutherAI Harness, and in particular [ollmer](https://github.com/EleutherAI/lm-evaluation-harness/issues/475) who has done an amazing work updating the evaluation of MMLU in the harness to make it similar to the original implementation and match these numbers.

 We are updating the leaderboard with the relevant numbers for MMLU, so expect to see scores coming from the Eleuther Harness v2 coming up in the next few weeks!
 (Running all the models again will take some time, stay tuned :hugs:)

 # Reproducibility:
-- EleutherAI LM harness implementation commit e47e01b at https://github.com/EleutherAI/lm-evaluation-harness/tree/e47e01beea79cfe87421e2dac49e64d499c240b4
+- EleutherAI LM harness implementation commit e47e01b: https://github.com/EleutherAI/lm-evaluation-harness/tree/e47e01beea79cfe87421e2dac49e64d499c240b4
-- HELM implementation commit cab5d89 at https://github.com/stanford-crfm/helm/tree/cab5d89fadbff86190f29ddfa497301958eaf2ec
+- HELM implementation commit cab5d89: https://github.com/stanford-crfm/helm/tree/cab5d89fadbff86190f29ddfa497301958eaf2ec
-- Original MMLU implementation (with Hugging Face integration by the amazing https://huggingface.co/olmer) at https://github.com/hendrycks/test/pull/13
+- Original MMLU implementation (with Hugging Face integration by the amazing [@olmer](https://huggingface.co/olmer)): https://github.com/hendrycks/test/pull/13